Roberto Velasco Álvarez: Political career

-In February 2021, Roberto Velasco presented the Work Plan for North America of the Ministry of Foreign Affairs in the Senate of the Republic.
+In February 2021, Roberto Velasco presented the Work Plan for North America of the Secretariat of Foreign Affairs in the Senate of the Republic.
 At the end of his speech, senators from the various parliamentary groups carried out a round of questions.
 At the end of the question and answer session, he received the support of the President of the Foreign Relations Committee, Héctor Vasconcelos, who stated that "the Senate of the Republic congratulates itself on the meeting held on the plan of activities and responsibilities for North America" and expressed on behalf of the joint committees "their best wishes for the success of the tasks entrusted to Master Velasco".

 With the changes made in the Official Gazette of the Federation in June 2021, Velasco Álvarez assumed the position of Chief Officer for North America at the Secretariat of Foreign Affairs.

-In charge of Mexico's foreign policy in North America, Roberto Velasco reactivated some of the institutional spaces that had been paused after the administration of President Donald Trump.
+In charge of Mexico's foreign policy in North America, Roberto Velasco reactivated some of the institutional mechanisms that had been paused during the administration of President Donald Trump.

 First, the U.S.-Mexico High-Level Economic Dialogue (HLED) stands out, headed by US Vice President Kamala Harris, Secretary Marcelo Ebrard, and Secretary Tatiana Clouthier.
 The HLED seeks to advance strategic economic, social and commercial priorities that are central to spurring regional economic growth, creating jobs, investing in our people and reducing inequalities and poverty in all of its dimensions.

-Additionally, he resumed the High-Level Security Dialogue (HLSD) and led the Mexican delegation that negotiated the Bicentennial Framework that replaced the Mérida Initiative.
-A plan aimed at reducing addictions and homicides, arms trafficking, human and drug trafficking, among other common priority objectives of Mexico and the United States.
+Additionally, he resumed the High-Level Security Dialogue (HLSD) and led the Mexican delegation that negotiated the Bicentennial Framework that replaced the Mérida Initiative: a plan aimed at reducing addictions and homicides, arms trafficking, human and drug trafficking, among other common priority objectives of Mexico and the United States.

 Velasco Álvarez was also an important figure in the realization of the 9th North American Leaders' Summit (NALS) held on November 18, 2021, in Washington D.C.; Presidents López Obrador and Joe Biden, along with Prime Minister Justin Trudeau, met with the aim of working towards a more prosperous, equal, and secure North America.

 Likewise, the Chief Officer for North America worked with Foreign Affairs Minister Marcelo Ebrard to finalize a working visit by President López Obrador to his US counterpart, Joe Biden, on July 12, 2022.
 The conversation between the two leaders allowed progress on a wide range of bilateral relationship issues such as border, security, economy, climate change, and labor mobility.